 Insider’s tip: ask for a corner room for wall-to-wall windows and stunning views.
 On higher floor, you can see the Statue of Liberty and New York Harbor to the southwest, and Brooklyn and the East River to the east.
 It’s also spectacular to watch the sun set over the Hudson River, illuminating the sky crimson.

-The Millenium Hilton has the best of old and new NYC at its doorstep.
-Situated in Lower Manhattan, the hotel is walking distance to Wall Street, the New York Stock Exchange, and the National September 11 Memorial & Museum (a must see).
+The Millennium Hilton New York Downtown has the best of old and new NYC at its doorstep.
+Situated in Lower Manhattan, the hotel is walking distance to Wall Street, the New York Stock Exchange, the 9/11 Memorial and Museum, and the ferries to the Statue of Liberty and Ellis Island.

 It’s also close to the Lower East Side, a borough inhabited by almost every immigrant group to NYC (Dutch, African American, Irish, Jewish, Italian, Chinese).
 The food scene is unreal: a smorgasbord of traditional ethnic dishes can be sampled on your stroll – such as dumplings, knishes, Italian cheeses, and fresh breads.
 Trust us: drop your Saks Fifth Ave shopping bag and get exploring these ethnic enclaves instead.